ElliotOusley/CS362_Team_11_Project/Project Architecture and Design.md

 ### iii.
 Team structure

-Make sure to update your team structure, if necessary, and provide more details about team organization and team members’ roles and responsibilities.

-Development Team:
+#### Development Team:

-Carlos Vasqez
+* Carlos Vasqez

-Nathen dela Torre
+* Nathen dela Torre

-The development team is responsible for the most essential game mechanics that make the project work.
-Responsibilities include implementing core gameplay mechanics such as dialogue, inventory systems, movement, and battle scenes.
+The development team is responsible for essential game mechanics that make the project work.
+Responsibilities include implementing core gameplay mechanics such as dialogue, inventory systems, and movement

-Design Team:
+#### Design Team:

-Ben Snider
+* Ben Snider

-Seth Taylor
+* Seth Taylor

-Philensakada Thavrin
+* Philensakada Thavrin

 The design team is responsible for ensuring that the project is visually appealing and fun to the player.
 Responsibilities include creating art and music assets, level design, fine-tuning systems, and UI design

-Logistics Team:
+#### Logistics Team:

-Elliot Ousley
+* Elliot Ousley

-Hau’oli O’Brien
+* Hau’oli O’Brien

 The Logistics team is responsible for ensuring that the team meets its goals and communicates effectively within the team, to clients, and to management.
 Responsibilities include writing documentation, creating schedules, leading meetings with clients and management, and delegating tasks.

-Specific Roles:
+#### Specific Roles:

 Elliot Ousley: Project Manager: Responsible for overall project coordination, task delegation, and ensuring the team meets deadlines.